codedust/ars-tool/README.md

 ```

-Next, update `web/ars_from_geojson.json` and all geojson files in `web/geojson/` by executing the `ars_from_geojson.py` script:
+Next, update `web/ars_from_geojson.json` and all geojson files in `web/geojson/` by executing the `convert_vz250.py` script:

 ```console
 $ poetry install
 $ poetry run python convert_vz250.py
 ```

-## Serving static contents
+## Serving static content
-The contents of the 'web/' directory can now be statically served.
+The content of the 'web/' directory can now be served statically.

 ```console
 $ cd web